Milan-Jobanputra/Facebook-login-integration-in-PHP/README.md

 Protect your App Secret; don’t expose it in your client-side code.
 Implement error handling and user feedback to deal with potential issues during the login process.

+And the Last :

+Testing:
+Before deploying to production, thoroughly test your integration in a development environment.